 From the 2026 budget audit

-Roughly 123 Ft per taxpayer per year — 500 millió Ft transferred from general taxation to the Magyar Természetjáró Szövetség and its member clubs.
+Roughly 125 Ft per taxpayer per year — 500 millió Ft total, transferred to one membership association's activities from general taxation.

 What you see — and what you don't